u-mad-mary/CS/reports/LAB5_REPORT_Web Authentication & Authorisation.md

 ## Conclusion

-This laboratory work was useful, because it got me more familiar with important security mechanisms such as MFA, authentication and authorization, also it motivated me to review my previous laboratory works to suit them to new requirements.
+This laboratory work was useful, because it got me more familiar with important security mechanisms such as MFA, authentication and authorization, also it motivated me to review my previous laboratory works to suit them to the new requirements.